The Acquisition Journey: What The First Month Is Like After Closing A Business

 Conclusion: Looking Ahead

-There are difficulties ahead, but with those difficulties come opportunities and Ken is looking forward to facing them head-on.
+There are difficulties ahead, but with those difficulties come opportunities, and Ken looks forward to facing them head-on.

 ”I'm excited about the future.
 It's definitely not without its challenges.
 But I'm really excited.
 I'm maybe a little nervous, but we’ve got great attitudes overall,” he says with a smile.

 Like all of the Acquisition Entrepreneurs we work with, Ken’s business buying journey began with our Accelerator Program.
-To get started on your own acquisition adventure, apply to the Accelerator now.
+To start your acquisition adventure, apply to the Accelerator now.

 Key Takeaways

-• There will always be unexpected challenges when acquiring a business.
+• There will always be unexpected challenges in a business acquisition.

 • Empowering your new employees can be a great way to improve company culture.